davidwilliam/fhe-ai-inference/tutorials/index.md

 ## Available Tutorials

 - [Getting Started with OpenFHE (CKKS)](./getting_started_with_openfhe.md)
-  Learn how to set up OpenFHE, create encryption keys, encrypt/decrypt data, and apply basic homomorphic operations like addition, multiplication, and rotation using the CKKS scheme.
+  Learn how to set up OpenFHE, create encryption keys, encrypt/decrypt data, and apply basic homomorphic operations like addition and multiplication using the CKKS scheme.

 ## Coming Soon